Felerius/planck-layout/Readme.md

 # Planck keyboard layout

-Keyboard layout for my
-[Planck keyboard (rev. 4)][planck] that I have been using and improving since 2017.
+Layout for my [Planck keyboard (rev. 4)][planck] that I have been using and improving since 2017.
 It uses the awesome [QMK firmware][qmk].
-I had the following while creating it:
+I had the following goals while creating it:

 * Support for both the Qwerty and [Colemak](https://colemak.com/) layouts
 * Easy access to commonly used programming symbols, most importantly `(`/`[`/`{`